One Came Back

 T' German's picked us uniforms lark feathers,

-their bullets robbed t' fledgelin's o' their flight.
+their bullets robbed t' fledgelin's o' their

 Lark a cat 'ho won't give up t' plaything,